If you've gone through DevResults training, you know that all pieces of data in DevResults need to have four characteristics defined:

 - Via Reporting Period

-- Your site is configured with reporting periods, which can be whatever periods you choose (monthly, quarterly, annually, etc.), which have set start and end dates and set submission periods.
+- Your site is configured with reporting periods, which can be whatever periods you choose (quarterly, annually, etc.), which have set start and end dates and set submission periods.

-- You or your partners can only report data for the reporting period during its submission period.
+- Users with limited permissions can only report data for the reporting period during its submission period.